seapagan/fastapi-tui/README.md

 ## TUI application

-The TUI application is a work in progress and does not have full functionality or styling yet.
-You can run it using the following command:
+You can run the application using the following command:

 ```console
 $ fastapi-tui
 ```

+It allows you to start and stop the FastAPI server, and to display the logs in a separate panel.
+The logs output is not styled yet but I'll look to improve that in the next iteration.

 ## FastAPI server